 In this PHP program, we need to generate unique characters which should contain a group of letters, numbers, and symbols.

-Every time you load the page, these characters should be changed which means it shouldn’t be the same value as the previous page load.
+Every time you load the page, these characters should be changed, which means it shouldn’t have the same value as the previous page.

 The Wamp Server